abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 The solution name is `IssueTracking` and it consists of multiple projects.
 The solution is layered by considering **DDD principles** as well as **development** and **deployment** practicals.
 The sub sections below explains the projects in the solution;

+> Your solution structure may be slightly different if you choose a different UI or Database provider.
+However, the Domain and Application layers will be same and this is the essential point for the DDD perspective.
+See the [Application Startup Template](Startup-Templates/Application.md) document if you want to know more about the solution structure.

 #### The Domain Layer

 The Domain Layer is splitted into two projects;